cloudify-cosmo/cloudify-dev/guides/dev-environment/README.md

 ## Step 5: Installing cloudify sources

-Note: python-dev is a reuirement for some packages.
+Note: python-dev is a reuirement for some Cloudify packages.
 You can install it with this command:

 ```
 ~/dev/src/cloudify-cosmo$ sudo apt-get install python-dev